System of Courts and Legislature in Jersey

 Petty Debts Court and the Magistrate’s Court

-There are two lesser courts in Jersey; the Petty Debts Court and the Magistrate’s Court.
+There are three junior courts in Jersey, the Petty Debts Court, the Magistrate’s Court and the Youth Court.

 The Legal profession